abhishek-kumar-code/Redfish_Public/Specification.md

 The following table lists HTTP status codes that have meaning or usage defined for a Redfish service, or are otherwise referenced by this specification.
 Other codes may be returned by the service as appropriate, and their usage is implementation-specific.
 See the description column for usage and additional requirements imposed by this specification.
 * Clients shall understand and be able to process the status codes in the following table as defined by the HTTP 1.1 specification and constrained by additional requirements defined by this specification.
-* Services shall respond with these status codes as appropriate.
+* Services shall respond with the status codes in the table below as defined in description column.
-* Exceptions from operations shall be mapped to HTTP status codes.
 * Redfish Services should not return the status code 100.
 Using the HTTP protocol for a multipass data transfer should be avoided, except upload of extremely large data.
 * The HTTP [400 Bad Request](#status-400) status code should be used as the default status code for client-side errors if no other status code in the 4xx range is appropriate.
 * The HTTP [500 Internal Server Error](#status-500) status code should be used as the default status code for service-side errors if no other status code in the 5xx range is appropriate.